Skip to main content Skip to footer

 Detection

-Because CO is undetectable by humans, it's essential to install a carbon monoxide detector in your home, especially near sleeping areas.
+Because CO is undetectable by humans, it's essential to install a carbon monoxide detector in your home.
 These detectors can alert you to dangerous levels of CO.

 Treatment